Trail Maintenance

 The use of crosscut saws and chainsaws requires special training and certification by the U.S. Forest Service.
 Training classes are scheduled each year for those maintainers who wish to acquire these skills.
 Members are allowed to use these saws only after successfully attaining certification.

-Interested in becoming a trail maintainer?
+Become a trail maintainer?

 Trail Maintenance Resources

-blowdownFor further information about what we do and how we do it, feel free to browse through these resources below.
+For further information about what we do and how we do it, feel free to browse through these resources below.

 As they are developed, resources produced by members of the GATC will be posted in the area below.
-The purpose is to orient new members and trail maintainers, as well as providing refreshers for experienced maintainers.
+The purpose is to orient new members and trail maintainers, as well as provide refreshers for experienced maintainers.